25 July 1819: Shanklin, Fanny Brawne, & A Brighter Word than Bright

 very bright

-comet that was making the news in the first week of July and that Keats saw may also
+comet that was making the news in the first week of July that Keats saw, and it may

 inspired the poem’s idea.)
 However, when we read the sonnet with Keats/Fanny in mind,